 A one-time payment may be cheaper but its entry cost may be a barrier to many customers.
 A monthly subscription enables customers to use your service through convenient monthly payments.

 5. Easy Setup and Management

 If you have your application ready and have worked on your delivery channel, setting up subscription billing is easier.
 You can use third-party payment gateways or get your own merchant account to take care of the payments.
 Note: Please read the blog post from 37 Signals on “Why Merchants prefer a start-up business to charge their customers on a monthly basis rather than a yearly fee”.

 Your customers may not feel that your range of services, in their entirety, will be useful to them.
 With a subscription-based model, you can have custom price plans for different levels of services.
 Another benefit is the ability to offer discount plans for customers who would like to pay for extended usage.

 7. No Contracts = Higher Sales

-Are you selling your product through recurring subscription or one-time set up fee?
+Are you selling your product through recurring subscription or one-time setup fee?
 What are the pros and cons of the model you are using?
-Share your thoughts on the comment section below.
+Share your thoughts in the comment section below.